bluec/Leytech_ColorAttribute/README.md

 - Create new color picker attribute type from the backend.
 - Assign multiple color picker attributes to the same attribute set.
+- Choose from three different color pickers:
+    - [jscolor](http://jscolor.com/) - requires no jQuery or other framework
+    - [spectrum](https://github.com/bgrins/spectrum) - support for alpha channels (requires jQuery, included)
-- Uses the jscolor library and requires no jQuery or other framework.
+    - native HTML5 color picker - requires no jQuery or other framework

 ### Compatibility